Intended strike action on 26-28 September has been suspended.

 We provide statutory reports and applications to the Mental Health Tribunal for Scotland (MHTS).
 These applications include Compulsory Treatment Orders.

-On the website, there is information about the full range of orders as well as a helpful ‘Topic Guides for service users and carers’.
+On the website, there is information about the full range of orders as well as helpful ‘Topic Guides for service users and carers’.

 We carry out assessments and reports for the Court for people who live in North Lanarkshire, mainly to Airdrie Sheriff Court and Hamilton Sheriff Court under the Adults With Incapacity (Scotland) Act 2000, including reports for local authority and private welfare guardianship applications.